Buttercross Counselling

 My fees are £65 per 50 minute session for individuals, £80 per 60 minute session for couples/relationships and I offer concessions for people living locally or on a low income.
 This reflects the level of training, experience and continuing professional development I am committed to.

-I have been fully qualified since 2010 and specialise in working with neurodivergent adults and with clients who have had difficult or unhelpful experiences in previous therapy.
+I have been practicing since 2010 and specialise in working with neurodivergent adults or relationships and with clients who have had difficult or unhelpful experiences in previous therapy.

 My approach is trauma-informed, neurodiversity-affirming, and relationship-focused.
 I place particular emphasis on pacing, safety, and collaborative working — especially for clients who may feel wary, misunderstood, or unsure about returning to therapy.

 I work with a small, contained caseload to ensure consistency and depth of care.
-Over the last six months, 90% of my clients have successfully completed their therapy, and I have a strong record of sustained engagement and retention.
+Over the last twelv emonths, 95% of my clients have successfully completed their therapy, and I have a strong record of sustained engagement and retention.

 My fee reflects: